desaiashu/maya/README.md

 ### Todos
 In progress:
 - Hook up frontend
+- Frontend chat and
 - Create new message, select AIs

 Next up:
 - Build more discussion protocols
 - Enable fast chats - ie. if you message a string of messages the server should wait, adjust and not double respond
+- Loading indicator that timesout after 30sec

 Experimental:
 - Build web demo on maya url